Howard and Sons, the originator of quality lounging furniture, is 200 years old.

-Created in 1820 by John Howard, who was then joined by his son George in 1830, Howard and Sons invented modern techniques such as siege de duvet – (trapped cushions) and innovative frame designs (such as the “Bridgewater“) which revolutionised furniture making and are still copied by the majority of furniture makers today.
+John Howard started making furniture around 1820 and later was joined by his son George in 1830, Howard and Sons invented modern techniques such as siege de duvet – (trapped cushions) and innovative frame designs (such as the “Bridgewater“) which revolutionised furniture making and are still copied by furniture makers today.

 Howard and Sons’ sofas and chairs adorned the drawing rooms of some of the finest country houses in England; including Antony House in Cornwall, Sudbury Hall in Derbyshire, Elton Hall in Huntingdonshire and Stokesay Court in Shropshire.

-Howard and Sons remained a family business until the 1930s, when it was sold to Lenygon and Morant, who promoted themselves as ‘Makers of Howard and Sons.’
+Howard and Sons remained a family business until 1935, when it was sold to Lenygon and Morant, who promoted themselves as ‘Makers of Howard and Sons.’

-Sadly, quality started to decline as money-saving techniques and materials were introduced, such as beech frames and legs rather than birch frames and walnut legs.
+Sadly, quality started to decline as money-saving techniques and materials were introduced, such as beech frames and legs rather than birch frames and walnut or mahogany legs.

-After the loss of so many craftsmen during the first and second world wars and the advent of mass production, the quality of Howard and Sons furniture never returned to the level achieved by the Howard family.
-It is sofas and chairs from that era that are the most sought after now.
+After the loss of so many craftsmen during the first and second world wars and the advent of mass production, the quality of Howard and Sons furniture and indeed English upholstery never returned to the level achieved by the Howard family.
+It is their sofas and chairs from that era that are the most sought after now.